George Nepolis Jr.

 With heavy hearts, we announce the passing of George Nepolis, Jr. on March 4, 2025.

-George was a beloved brother, uncle (Theo), and son of the late Angeliki and George Nepolis.
-Born on April 3, 1953, he worked at Smith’s Food King for over 25 years, never missing a day of work.
-Known for his quick wit, larger-than-life laugh, and a “Kramer-like” personality reminiscent of Seinfeld, George had a knack for teasing customers and bringing joy to those around him.
+George Nepolis, born April 3, 1953 in Salt Lake City, Utah, was a beloved brother, Theo and son of Angeliki (Nikakis) and George Nepolis, both deceased.
+His parents immigrated to the United States from Chania (Halepa) and Gavalohori, Crete.
+For more than 25 years, George worked at Smith’s Food King, where he was regarded for his unwavering commitment and perfect attendance record.
+Known, for his quick wit, larger-than-life laugh, and a “Kramer-like” personality reminiscent of Seinfeld, George had a knack for teasing customers and bringing joy to those around him.
 His selflessness and generous spirit made him truly unforgettable.
 He was a man of grand stature at 6’4, but when he walked into a room, he was a gentle giant.

 At the age of five, a high fever left George with a disability and speech impairment.
-He remained inseparable from his mother, life long companions, until her passing in 2022.
+He remained inseparable from his mother, life-long companions, until her death in 2022.
 After his mother’s passing, he gradually declined.

 Our heartfelt gratitude goes out to the countless CNAs, nurses, and staff at St. Joseph’s Villa, especially Joe Chase, the Managing Nurse Director of 2E.
 You are all angels.
 Words cannot express our appreciation.
 May God bless you.